- General Information

 - have depleted your VA educational benefits

+A Change in Status form should be submitted to the VA Office at WKU when you add a class or classes.
+If you drop or withdraw, the VA Office at WKU will automatically be notified of those changes; however, any additional classes that you add must be submitted through this form.
 VA will not pay benefits to an individual for a course from which the individual withdraws or receives a nonpunitive grade which is not used in computing the requirements for graduation (38 USC 3680).
-All withdrawals must be reported to the VA Office @ WKU on the Change in Status form.

 University policies regarding medical withdrawals or military withdrawals can be found on the Registrar's website.